slidevjs/slidev/guide/hosting.md

         id: deployment
         uses: actions/deploy-pages@v2
 ```
 - In your repository, go to Settings>Pages.
-Under "Build and deployment", select "Deploy from a branch", select "gh-pages" and "root".
-Click on save.
+Under "Build and deployment", select "Github Actions".
 - Finally, after all workflows are executed, a link to the slides should appear under Settings>Pages.